 Serbia is a country with a population of around 7 million people, with most of them concentrated in the larger cities we mentioned before.
 If you choose to live in one of them, you can enjoy a comfortable, modern lifestyle for little money.
 Since Serbia has a lot of villages, fertile land and retreats, some young people and families often decide to move away from the city and into villages situated on planes, mountains or hilly terrains.
 If this is what you would like to do as well, the cost of monthly expenses will go down drastically.
 However, most of the modern lifestyle requirements will not be met in these areas.

-You should expect to pay an average of $400 per month for rent in Serbia.
 The price can significantly vary depending on the city, size and location of the unit you want to rent.

 You can also expect prices to vary from neighborhood to neighborhood.
 The closer to the city center an apartment or house is, the higher the price.
 Usually, the difference between a unit in the center, and one further away, is around $120 at the very least.